Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 4. Victoria Gold Bell Croton

-Victoria Gold Bell Croton (Codiaeum ‘Victoria Gold Bell’) boasts a distinct leaf structure with a grassy form shaped in the form of the bell at the end.
+Victoria Gold Bell Croton (Codiaeum ‘Victoria Gold Bell’) boasts a distinct leaf structure with a grassy form shaped like the bell at the end.

 However, a well-grown Bell Croton may hardly achieve a height above a foot.